mateuszniechwiej/Ms-1-LP/README.md

 1. Navigation bar
 * In desktop view:
     * By clicking the logo brand located on the left, the visitor is brought back to the homepage :white_check_mark:
-    * Tested menu links: Home, About, Contact, Locations, Gallery(underlined to inform the user on which currently page he is) and Menu  :white_check_mark:
+    * Tested menu links: Home, About, Contact, Locations, Gallery (underlined to inform the user on which currently page he is) and Menu  :white_check_mark:
     * social media links:
-      * locations(to open google maps in new tab with all 3 places) :white_check_mark:
+      * location(to open Google maps in new tab with all 3 places) :white_check_mark:
       * Facebook and Instagram :white_check_mark:
 * In mobile and tablet view:
     * By clicking the logo brand located on the left, the visitor is brought back to the homepage :white_check_mark: